 April is recognized nationally as the Month of the Military Child, where we honor the sacrifices of our military children and recognize the unique challenges of their lives.
-Georgia is home to the fifth largest state population of military and we have military children in all of our counties.
+Georgia is the fifth-largest state population of military members.
+Join us in April as we celebrate military-dependent children.

 Time Zone Wall In the main hallway set up a series of clocks/ clock graphics showing the time in different countries where military children’s family members are deployed (general area-Ex: Europe, Asia).

 Show-n-Tell Have students bring in something military-related, such as memorabilia from an installation or service branch, a favorite airplane, or a book.

-Virtual Meet and Greet Hold a live virtual session with a deployed service family member in the classroom or at an assembly.
+Virtual Meet and Greet Hold a live virtual session with a deployed service family member in the classroom.

-Web Site Feature Promote the Month of the Military Child on the school web site.
+Website / Social Media Feature Promote the Month of the Military Child on the school website.
 List activities that will take place on different days during the month.
-Schools can release social media posts once a week highlighting military youth and on-going activities.
+Schools can release social media posts once a week highlighting military youth and ongoing activities.

 Share Your Story Ask students to write about their experience with the military.
-This might mean students share their personal stories or share about a classmate, friend, or neighbor who has or is serving in the military.
+Students can share their personal stories or share about a classmate, friend, or neighbor who has or is serving in the military.
 Another consideration is selecting a book that talks about the military and having youth complete a reflection of the book.
 The former is a good tool for those with little to no military children in the classroom while still highlighting military youth’s resiliency.

-Salute to Military Children at Sporting Events Have the announcer make a special announcement before, during, or after sporting events recognizing all military children.
-Have them raise the flag, sing the National Anthem, or recite the Pledge of Allegiance.
+Salute to Military Children at a Sporting Events Have the announcer make a special announcement before, during, or after a sporting event recognizing all military children.
+As a military child to raise the flag, sing the National Anthem, or recite the Pledge of Allegiance.

 Field Trip Take a class trip to a military installation.
-This could be an active-duty installation, a National Guard Armory, or an armed forces reserve center or complex.
+Travel to an active-duty installation, a National Guard Armory, or an armed forces reserve center or complex.
 Meet with some of the service members and learn about what they do.
-If you do not live near a base or cannot travel, consider a virtual field trip.
+If you cannot travel, consider a virtual field trip.
 The former is an insightful activity for those with minimal military children in a school to recognize military families’ service.

 Sports Tournament Organize a field day or sports tournament.
 Divide the students into teams representing different branches of the military.
-Encourage the participants to wear the color of the military branch they represent.
-Invite the local media or school media specialists to cover the event.
+Encourage the participants to wear the color of the service branch they represent.
+Invite the local media or school media specialist to cover the event.
 The sports tournament can be adapted to fit the needs of the classroom or school.
 Consider a half-day event for the whole school, a 30-minute recess event by grade level, a PE lesson, or a special all-day event!
 To extend learning connect with your local extension office to teach a healthy living lesson.

 Military Ball Host a school dance with a military theme.
-Decorate the venue in patriotic colors (or purple to honor military children) Invite a military parent as a guest of honor.
-If you charge a fee consider donating funds to a local group that supports military children.
+Decorate the venue in patriotic colors (or purple to honor military children).
+If you charge for the dance, consider donating funds to a local group that supports military children.
 Another consideration is to cover the dance tickets for military children or host an additional Purple Up event specifically for military children with the funds raised from the dance.

 District School Board Meeting Invite military families to attend the April meeting of the district school board.
 Read a brief biography of each family and present the families to the board.
 Have the board chairperson formally thank the military families for their service and sacrifice.